Benton Park School

 With a strong focus on mentoring and academic excellence, Benton Park School provides a base for students to excel.
 A reward system celebrates achievement.
 Celebration assemblies, positive feedback and reward trips all enhance the student experience and maintain a love of learning.

 “Teaching is good.
 Teachers know their subjects well.
-Their expertise and enthusiasm motivates students to lean and questions are used effectively to challenge students’ thinking.
+Their expertise and enthusiasm motivates students to learn and questions are used effectively to challenge students’ thinking.
 Students enjoy learning in a harmonious community.
 Attendance has improved and in Key Stages 3 and 4 is now about average.
 Students are provided with many varied opportunities to experience life beyond the classroom.
 They show a good understanding of British values, develop tolerance and respect for cultural diversity and, as a result, are well prepared for modern life in Britain.”